If you have a diagnosed psychiatric disorder, ask

 mental pain, are based on disordered neural functions and pathways.
-When the related pathways are triggered, the
+When the related pathways are are triggered,

 routes through the brain can be the path of least resistance for responding to almost anything that happens.
 In